 Working with several colleagues and students, she has been using virtual reality to explore archeological sites; employing motion capture to enhance and explore virtual worlds; using multiple modalites of haptics (touch) and audio to examine interactions; and examining ways in which computers can enhance research in the digital humanities.

-Baird takes her research into the classroom, teaching classes in both computer science and mathematics.
-She has also supervised numerous student research projects, both during the academic year and during the summer.
-Recent student projects have involved archaeology as well as motion capture.
+Baird took her research into the classroom, teaching classes in both computer science and mathematics.
+She also supervised numerous student research projects, both during the academic year and during the summer.
+Recent student projects involved archaeology as well as motion capture.
 Baird traveled to Ecuador with a student, Erin Okabe-Jawdat '10, to collaborate with Ecuadorian colleagues to perform research in archaeology and virtual reality.
-The results of that research were presented at a conference recently in Granada, Spain.
+The results of that research were presented at a conference in Granada, Spain.
 In recognition of her work, Erin received the Dean of the Faculty's Harold Juli prize for student research.

 Baird is also interested in issues about gender equity and ways to increase the participation of women in computer science and mathematics.

-Baird has published and made presentations extensively in recent years, including "Cochasquí, Ecuador: A Multi-Faceted Approach" at the Computer Applications and Quantitative Methods in Archaeology Conference in 2010, "Expanding CS1: Applications Across the Liberal Arts" at the Consortium for Computing in Small Colleges Northeastern Conference in 2010, "Signs matter: Signage, auditory distractions, and wayfinding success" in Proceedings of the 40th annual conference of the Environmental Design Research Association, in 2009, "One thing Leads to Another (Interdisciplinary Antecedent/consequent Explorations)" at the Eleventh Biennial Arts & Technology Symposium at Connecticut College in 2008, "Web Design: Interface to the Liberal Arts, at the Consortium for Computing in Small Colleges Northeastern Conference in 2006, "Web Design: Interface to the Liberal Arts"at the Consortium for Computing in Small Colleges Northeastern Conference in 2006, "Red Ball: A Collaboration to Develop an Interdisciplinary Interactive Space" at the Tenth Biennial Arts & Technology Symposium at Connecticut College in 2006, "Attribute Correlations between Haptic and Auditory Modalities" at the 9th International Workshop on Immersive Projection Technology and 11th Eurographics Symposium on Virtual Environments in 2005, "Haptic and Sound Correlations: Pitch, Loudness and Texture" at the International Symposium on Non-visual & Multimodal Visualization in 2004.
+Baird has published and made presentations extensively, including "Cochasquí, Ecuador: A Multi-Faceted Approach" at the Computer Applications and Quantitative Methods in Archaeology Conference in 2010, "Expanding CS1: Applications Across the Liberal Arts" at the Consortium for Computing in Small Colleges Northeastern Conference in 2010, "Signs matter: Signage, auditory distractions, and wayfinding success" in Proceedings of the 40th annual conference of the Environmental Design Research Association, in 2009, "One thing Leads to Another (Interdisciplinary Antecedent/consequent Explorations)" at the Eleventh Biennial Arts & Technology Symposium at Connecticut College in 2008, "Web Design: Interface to the Liberal Arts, at the Consortium for Computing in Small Colleges Northeastern Conference in 2006, "Web Design: Interface to the Liberal Arts"at the Consortium for Computing in Small Colleges Northeastern Conference in 2006, "Red Ball: A Collaboration to Develop an Interdisciplinary Interactive Space" at the Tenth Biennial Arts & Technology Symposium at Connecticut College in 2006, "Attribute Correlations between Haptic and Auditory Modalities" at the 9th International Workshop on Immersive Projection Technology and 11th Eurographics Symposium on Virtual Environments in 2005, "Haptic and Sound Correlations: Pitch, Loudness and Texture" at the International Symposium on Non-visual & Multimodal Visualization in 2004.

 She delivered the Convocation address, "Liberal Arts 2.0" in August, 2008.